naninovel/docs/docs/guide/user-interface.md

 While it's possible, **please refrain from editing the built-in prefabs directly** to prevent issues when updating the package.
 Rather, create a new prefab from template via `Create -> Naninovel -> Default UI -> ...` asset context menu or manually duplicate the prefab you want to modify (Ctrl/Cmd+D) and move it out of the package folder.
 Then assign the created/modified prefab to an existing record (`Object` field) in the UI resources manager.

 In the following video tutorial you can learn how to override built-in title (main) menu.
-It'll also show how to use title script to show a background, special effect and play a music when entering the title menu; no C# scripting is used to achieve that.
+It'll also show how to use title script to add a background and special effect when entering the title menu; no C# scripting is used to achieve that.

-[!!dfdf]
+[!!hqhfhXzQkdk]

 ::: example
-Unity project showed in the above video tutorial is available on GitHub.
-You can clone the repository with a Git client or download it as a zip archive.
+Unity project showed in the above video tutorial is [available on GitHub](https://github.com/Elringus/NaninovelCustomUIExample).
+You can [clone the repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) with a Git client or [download it as a zip archive](https://github.com/Elringus/NaninovelCustomUIExample/archive/master.zip).
 Be aware, that Naninovel package is not distributed with the project, hence compilation errors will be produced after opening it for the first time; import Naninovel from the Asset Store to resolve the issues.
 :::

 When creating a new prefab from scratch, make sure to attach a component that implements interface of the UI you're going to override.
 This component should be attached to the root object of the prefab.